arnodelorme/wp15/usecase-2.5/README.md

-# SIESTA - work package 15 - use case 2.4
+# SIESTA - work package 15 - use case 2.5

 This implements ...

-The pipeline is expected to be executed on ... (_specify the operating system_).
+The pipeline is expected to be executed on a Linux computer.

 ## Input data

-The input data is ...
+The input data is a freely available online resource named "OpenNeuro".
+More specifically, the suject database has ds003020 as Openneuro Accession Number.

-The input data consists of about ... files with a combined size of ...

-The data can be downloaded from ...
+The input data consists of about 992 files with a combined size of 123.01GB.
+The data can be downloaded using datalab.
+In order to be able to use datalad, a recent version of git is required.

 ### Data citation